Oriented Closed Polyhedral Maps and the Kitaev Model: Duals, mirror images and doubles in the arrow presentation

-The remaining ones are similarly simple. \end{proof} Although all the three duals $\duP$, $\iduP$ and $\xP$ are isomorphic the first two differs from the third in that $\duT_0\duT_2=\iduT_0\iduT_2=T_0T_2$ while $\xT_0\xT_2=T_2T_0$.
-In other words, the arrow-opposite arrow pairs, i.e., the $T_1$-orbits, of $\duP$ and $\iduP$ are the same as those of $P$ while in $\xP$ they are connected by the transformation $T_2T_0$ which is non-local in $P$, it sends an arrow by distance 2 away.
-Of course, $T_2T_0$ is also an involution, $T_2T_0T_2T_0=T_2T_1T_0=T_0^{-1}T_0=\id$, algebraically as good as $T_1$, so why is $T_1$ local and the other is not?
-We have made a choice, not in Definition \ref{def: AP} but in the construction of $\Sigma$ when we called edges the orbits of $T_1=T_0T_2$ and not of $T_2T_0$.
-The form of $\xP$ shows that if we had chosen edges to be the $T_2T_0$-orbits the interpretation of $T_0$, $T_2$ would have changed to $T_0$ rotating around faces and $T_2$ rotating around vertices.
-(Speaking about non-locality of a presentation $Q$ is meaningful only w.r.t. another isomorphic presentation $P$: $Q$ is non-local if the isomorphism $P\to Q$ is non-local, i.e., tears apart the arrows of an edge.
-Of course, both $T_0$ and $T_2$ are non-local and $T_1$ is local in this sense.)
+In other words, the arrow-opposite arrow pairs, i.e., the $T_1$-orbits, of~\smash{$\duP$} and~\smash{$\iduP$} are the same as those of $P$ while in $\xP$ they are connected by the transformation $T_2T_0$ which is non-local in~$P$, it sends an arrow by distance 2 away.
+Of course, $T_2T_0$ is also an involution, $T_2T_0T_2T_0=T_2T_1T_0=T_0^{-1}T_0=\id$, algebraically as good as~$T_1$, so why is $T_1$ local and the other is not?
+We have made a choice, not in Definition~\ref{def: AP} but in the construction of $\Sigma$ when we called edges the orbits of $T_1=T_0T_2$ and not of $T_2T_0$.
+The form of~$\xP$ shows that if we had chosen edges to be the $T_2T_0$-orbits the interpretation of~$T_0$,~$T_2$ would have changed to~$T_0$ rotating around faces and~$T_2$ rotating around vertices.
+(Speaking about non-locality of a presentation~$Q$ is meaningful only with respect to another isomorphic presentation~$P$: $Q$ is non-local if the isomorphism $P\to Q$ is non-local, i.e., tears apart the arrows of an edge.
+Of course, both~$T_0$ and~$T_2$ are non-local and~$T_1$ is local in this sense.)

-When we draw a portion of a surface complex we look at it from a specific side of 3-space determined by the orientation.
+When we draw a portion of a polyhedral map we look at it from a specific side of 3-space determined by the orientation.
 If we look at it from the other side what we see is the mirror image.
-In more precise terms, if $P$ is a presentation of an OCSC $\Sigma$ then the mirror image should be the presentation of the same underlying CSC but equipped with opposite orientation.
+In more precise terms, if $P$ is a presentation of an OCPM $\Sigma$, then the mirror image should be the presentation of the same underlying CPM but equipped with opposite orientation.
 It is easy to see that the mirror image of $P=\bra \Arr,T_0,T_2\ket$ can be presented by

-Another, simpler but non-local, presentation is $P^\mathbf{M}:=\bra \Arr,T_0^{-1},T_2^{-1}\ket$ with isomorphism $P^\mathbf{M}\rarr{T_0}P^\mir$.
+Another, simpler but non-local, presentation is $P^\mathbf{M}:=\bigl\bra \Arr,T_0^{-1},T_2^{-1}\bigr\ket$ with isomorphism $T_0\colon P^\mathbf{M}\rarr{}P^\mir$.